WesleyKlop/vote-system/README.md

 ### Manual docker deployment

-The most easy way to use and deploy this application is using Docker.
+The easiest way to use and deploy this application is using Docker.
-You can grab the latest version from this github or use a certain tag by viewing the [packages page](https://github.com/WesleyKlop/vote-system/packages/289544)
+You can grab the latest version from this github or use a certain tag by viewing the [docker hub page](https://hub.docker.com/repository/docker/w3ssl3y/vote-system/tags).

 ### Prerequisites